 10 What time availability percentages can be practically achieved in DTTB service implementation and what margins in planning parameters are required to achieve these time availability percentages?

-11 What technical or planning criteria can be optimized to facilitate the implementation of terrestrial digital broadcasting, taking into account existing services?
+11 What planning criteria can be optimized to facilitate the implementation of terrestrial digital broadcasting, taking into account existing services?

 12 What are the characteristics of the mobile multipath channel that need to be taken into account in the use of mobile reception, at different speeds?